Dollar skids to three-month low on Brexit, trade optimism

 The dollar, however, cut losses against the euro and pared gains versus the yen after President Donald Trump announced a partial agreement on trade with China, specifically on intellectual property, financial services, and huge agricultural purchases.

-Edward Moya, senior market analyst at OANDA in New York, said the dollar’s moves after Trump’s announcement were in line with the typical “buy the rumor, sell the news” reaction.
+Edward Moya, senior market analyst at OANDA in New York, said the dollar’s moves after Trump’s announcement were in line with the typical “buy the rumour, sell the news” reaction.

 “We pretty much got what many people were expecting about a partial deal,” said Moya.
 “But it doesn’t necessarily provide optimism that in the short run a broader deal will be reached because there are greater issues.
 It’s still positive though.”